Welcome | About Us | This Weekend | Schedule | Directions | Free E-book | Core Values | Core Principles | Core Beliefs | Coffee with the Pastor

 This class is for twenty and thirty-somethings, single, married or single again adults!
 Our goal is to meet the spiritual and social needs of young adults through relevant Bible study and fellowship.
 We meet every Sunday morning at 9:45 in room 210.
-College students and young adults begin here and have their own breakout discussions.

 Teachers: Dorsey Ficklin and John Peake

-The Breakfast Club – Room 8 – Library
+The Breakfast Club – Room 13

 Teacher: Ted Greene and Elaine Gilliam

-Spiritual Journey – Room 18
+Spiritual Journey – Rooms 18 and 20